wbarnha/grsetup/README.md

 echo 'export PYTHONPATH=/usr/local/lib/python3/dist-packages:usr/local/lib/python2.7/site-packages:$PYTHONPATH' >> ~/.profile
 echo 'export LD_LIBRARY_PATH=/user/local/lib:$LD_LIBRARY_PATH' >> ~/.profile
 ```
-This is NOT a recommended practice.
+This is not a recommended practice and should not be replicated.